Popular events happening around Cass in October

 $5 per rider (ages 2 and under ride free).
 Join the Harrisonville Parks & Rec for a night of “thrills and chills.”

-Free bounce house and face painting for children ages 3–10 will be availabe both nights from 6 p.m. to 8 p.m.
+Free bounce house and face painting for children ages 3–10 will be available both nights from 6 p.m. to 8 p.m.

 Call 816-380-8980 for more information.